prashravoor/digital_borders_animal_reid/datasets/README.md

 A fair tutorial for TensorFlow object detection training is found [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html).
 TensorFlow 1.14 was used to train the object detector. <br>

 ### Re-Identification
 Re-Identification training uses PyTorch, and is performed with the help of two open-source code bases - [OpenReId](https://github.com/Cysu/open-reid) and [Reid-Strong-Baseline](https://github.com/michuanhaohao/reid-strong-baseline).
-Setup both code bases as described in their respective documentation.<br>
+Setup both code bases as described in their respective documentation.<br> <br>
 Changes needed to be applied to both datasets are included as a path file as part of this repo under the `patches` folder.
-They can be applied using `git apply <patch>` from the respective repos. <br>
+They can be applied using `git apply <patch>` from the respective repos. <br> <br>
 Each dataset is first partitioned using the a train and test split, by using 20% of the identities and all their images into a separate set.
 This can be done quickly using the `create_open_reid_splits.py` script.
 It requires a metadata file `normalized_class_mapping.txt`, which contains lines in the format `<filename>.jpg\t<class id int>` for each file in the dataset.
-The file needs to be located inside the dataset folder itself. <br>
+The file needs to be located inside the dataset folder itself. <br> <br>
 `reid-strong-baseline` requires the image data to be in a particular format.
 The conversion from the existing image name conventions to the required format is done using the `open-reid` code.
 Simply start training, allow time for the code to create the data set, and stop the training.
 The generated dataset can be converted to `train`, `gallery` and `query` sets using the `partition_ds_for_open_reid.py` script included in this repo.
-The input is the folder containing the dataset as created by Open-ReId<br>
+The input is the folder containing the dataset as created by Open-ReId<br> <br>
 The partitions created in the dataset are included inside the respective dataset folders under the `reid` folder.
 The same parition can be used or a different identity combination can be used for the training. <br>
 Training configurations for each dataset are located in the `configs` directory.
 The paths need to be appropriately changed. <br>